 5. What are the transfer fees?

 Our fees are dependent on the size and destination of your transfer.
-Below you can find some general information on the fees for some of our most popular destinations.
+Any transfer above £2,000 is automatically processed free of charge.
+If you are transferring below £2,000 the table below will provide you with general information on the fees for some of our most popular destinations.

 |UK to Australia

 |UK to South Africa

 |Australia to the UK